meenaparam/BayesianABTestingDocs/ABTestingReadMe.rst

 ------

-Additional elements such as:
+-Additional elements such as:

-Illustrations
+-Illustrations
-Scope of functionalities
+-Scope of functionalities
-Examples of use
+-Examples of use
-Project status
+-Project status
-Sources
+-Sources
-Other information
+-Other information

 Components to use for Bayesian A/B Testing